 Our belief is that the fundamental principles of change management remain the same regardless of the project delivery method.
-What we have learnt, though, is that there are ways and techniques that you can use to optimise change management in an agile environment and indeed apply agile techniques to change the organisation more widely.
+What we have learnt though, is that there are ways and techniques that you can use to optimize change management in an agile environment and indeed apply agile techniques to change the organization more widely.

 Below are three areas particularly worth focusing on.